yichunzhao/Demo-Thymeleaf-SpringMvc/README.md

 A fragment defines a common view that can be included in many other views.

-Frgaments can be put in an independent html file, with th xml name space.
+Frgaments can be put in an independent html file.

 ```
 <div th:fragment="navBar">